When you start a retail business, one of the first things to figure out is where you’re going to find products to sell.

 What Merchandise Do You Sell?

-If you’re selling a wide range of items or if you plan on keeping your store very specific, you have to choose wholesale partners that distribute what you need.
-Choose as many wholesalers as you need to to make your store what you want it to be.
-There’s no minimum or maximum requirement.
-However, ensure that the kind of merchandise these wholesalers offer aligns with the kind of store you run so your brand is consistent.
+If you’re selling a wide range of items or if you plan on keeping your store very specific, you have to choose wholesale partners that carry the products you need.
+You can work with as many different wholesalers as you need to in order to get the inventory you want.
+However, make sure that the kind of merchandise these wholesalers offer aligns with the kind of store you run so your brand is consistent.

 What Is Your Price Point?

-The merchandise you sell from your wholesale suppliers is what brings money into your business.
-That means the amount of money you spend to get the merchandise helps determine how much you profit when you sell it.
+You’re selling the merchandise you bought from the wholesaler in order to make a profit.
 When choosing a supplier, make sure you can get pricing that allows you to hit your desired profit margins.

 Is the Wholesaler Reliable?